genome/bfx-workshop/lectures/week_10/README.md

 To exit the file, type `q`.

 ### Known Issues
-1. When running the check strandedness tool in the Module 1, RNAseq Data section, the docker run command cannot be run from within your rnabio docker session.
-To run it, we suggest entering the `rnaseq` directory you created at the beginning of the course, and using the following command instead-
+1. When running the check strandedness tool in the Module 1, RNAseq Data section, the docker run command cannot be run from within your `griffithlab/rnabio:0.0.1` docker session.
+To run it, we suggest opening a new tab, `cd` into the `rnaseq` directory you created at the beginning of the course, and using the following command instead-
 ```
 docker run -v $PWD/:/docker_workspace mgibio/checkstrandedness:latest check_strandedness --gtf /docker_workspace/refs/chr22_with_ERCC92_tidy.gtf --transcripts /docker_workspace/refs/chr22_ERCC92_transcripts.clean.fa --reads_1 /docker_workspace/data/HBR_Rep1_ERCC-Mix2_Build37-ErccTranscripts-chr22.read1.fastq.gz --reads_2 /docker_workspace/data/HBR_Rep1_ERCC-Mix2_Build37-ErccTranscripts-chr22.read2.fastq.gz
 ```
+This is the same command as what is mentioned in the course webpage, except that instead of mounting (`-v` flag) `/home/ubuntu/workspace/rnaseq` to the docker image- which is where the data was stored for students running through the course on an AMI, you will instead mount whatever your current directory is.

 2. `geneBody_coverage.py` in the optional RSeQC section is not correctly in the `PATH`.
 Use the full path to the python script `/home/ubuntu/.local/bin/geneBody_coverage.py`